“I Share A Last Name With a Female Urination Device”

 She called me to share the news, prefacing it with “Don’t be upset, but…”

 I wasn’t upset.
 In fact, I thought it was hilarious, if not brilliant.
-I, like plenty of others without a penis, have had many messy roadside or mid-hike pees that have inevitably resulted in urine trickling down my legs or splashing upon my feet.
+I, like plenty of others without a penis, have had many messy roadside or mid-hike pees that have inevitably resulted in urine trickling down my leg or splashing upon my shoes.

-The Shewee, as the name hints, is a British product made by combining the words “she” and “wee.”
-Made from a recyclable plastic called polyolefin, each Shewee device comes with its own carrying case and an extension pipe for “when [you’re] wearing bulky clothing.”
+The Shewee is a British-made product whose name combines the words “she” and “wee.”
+Constructed from a recyclable plastic called polyolefin, each Shewee device comes with its own carrying case and an extension pipe for “when you’re wearing bulky clothing.”

 Since the funnel-shaped devices first hit the market in 2003, the company has expanded its product line to include two Shewee sizes (the original “Extreme” shape and the larger, more flexible “Flexi), as well as “Peebols” (granules that can transform liquids into solids).